-Details (D) represent the high frequency events whereas the approximations (A) are slow events.
+Details (D) represent the high frequency events whereas the approximations ( $\mathbf{A}$ ) are slow events.

-2. denoising by wavelet
+Denoising by wavelet

 Our aim with thisdenoising to extract he heart sounds (S1 and S2) of murmursthat are considered in this stage as the noise.